 We were also one of the first insurers to establish a venture fund, Transamerica Ventures, which scans the globe for FinTech and InsureTech startups that offer technology or services that can help our businesses.

-Aegon aims to deliver shareholder value by growing its business, generating capital and paying out dividends to its shareholders.
+Aegon aims to deliver shareholder value by growing its business, increasing capital generation and paying out dividends to its shareholders.

-Between 2012 and 2017 Aegon paid out a stable, growing dividend to shareholders.
+Aegon paid out a stable, growing dividend to shareholders between 2012 and 2018.

-Aegon is dedicated to meeting its long-term commitments to shareholders by delivering sustainable financial results and maintaining a strong and stable balance sheet.
+Aegon is dedicated to meet its long-term commitments to shareholders by delivering sustainable financial results and maintaining a strong and stable balance sheet.

 Return on Investment